 I have worked with numerous attorneys over the past 20 years and John is one if the best!
 He’s very dedicated to his clients and pays great attention to every detail.
 If you are in need of an attorney definitely give John Cannon a call.
 You’ll be glad you did! – Angelia Clark

-Cannon Law Firm is dedicated to Fierce Advocacy for clients facing criminal charges in Oklahoma, including domestic violence.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for clients facing criminal charges in Oklahoma, including domestic violence.
 John Cannon is a former domestic violence prosecutor with experiences defending and prosecuting hundreds of domestic violence cases.

 Often, the mere accusation of domestic violence is all that is required for a person to be arrested and charged with domestic violence in Oklahoma.
 That alone is a scary fact; however, when paired with the issue that many people believe a person would not make a false accusation of being the victim on domestic abuse or domestic violence increases the seriousness of defending domestic violence crimes is Oklahoma.